mikewest/mikewest.org/_posts/2005-03-14-event-handlers-and-other-distractions.markdown

 Modified: '2006-03-29T20:48:02Z'
 Teaser: Attaching behaviors to the semantic elements in your HTML document isn't nearly
     so hard as it sounds.
-Title: Event Handlers and Other Distractions
 layout: post
 tags:
 - JavaScript
+title: Event Handlers and Other Distractions
 ---
 A few things are vigorously jumping around in my head, which is making it incredibly hard to sleep.
 So, I’ll blog in a futile attempt to exorcise the little beasties from my brain for the night.